Gates of Hausa kingdoms: Kano

-Katsina Emirate
+Katsina

-The palace was surrounded by a rampart wall called "Ganuwar Gidan Sarki", which is now gone.
+In Katsina, the palace was surrounded by a rampart wall called "Ganuwar Gidan Sarki", which is now gone.
 The main gate that leads to the palace is called "Kofar Soro", meaning Gate of Soro, while the gate at the backyard of the palace is called Gate of Bai, which is now gone.
 In the city of Katsina, there are almost 7 gates at every corner of the kingdom.
 The gates were constructed to enable movement in and out, there are some gates that are no longer in existence, these gates are; The Gate of Turmi, Gate of Keke, Gate of Angulu, Gate of Gazobi and Gate of Waziri.